-Depression is in the news quite a lot these days.
-Medical and psychological researchers (and news outlets) are focusing a great deal of attention on depression, and it seems that every week brings a new story about what does and doesn’t work for depression.
+Depression seems to be continually in the news.
+Medical and psychological researchers (and news outlets) focus a great deal of attention on depression, and it seems that every week brings a new story about what does and doesn’t work for depression.

 This is great; it’s a positive movement that is helping to make depression more of an everyday topic (instead of a hidden shame).
 However, many media figures report on research they don’t understand very well, and many lump all depression into one category, as if mild depression and bipolar depression are similar things.
 Or as if major depression can be treated in the same way atypical depression or postpartum depression should be.
 A great deal of the current news about the ineffectiveness of antidepressants isn’t taking into account the different forms of depression and the different treatments required.

 In The Language of Emotions, I focus on situational depression, which is the situation-related low mood most of us have experienced.
-It’s not a disease state, as the more serious forms of depression are, and it’s usually amenable to all manner of intervention (including placebo) if you catch it early; however, if left untreated, situational depression can lead to more serious depressive disorders.
+It’s not a disabling state, as the more serious forms of depression can be, and it’s usually amenable to all manner of intervention (including placebo) if you catch it early; however, if left untreated, situational depression can lead to more serious depressive disorders.

 Before you diagnose yourself with depression and low self esteem, first make sure you are not, in fact, just surrounded by assholes.